Feinstein blames GOP after Kavanaugh accuser stays mum, admits 'I can't say everything's truthful'

 Kavanaugh worked in the Bush White House Counsel's office, and later married the president's personal secretary.

-President Trump on Tuesday continued his defense of the nominee.
+President Trump on Tuesday also continued his defense of the nominee.

 "This is is not a man who deserves this," Trump said, noting that Ford's claims "should've been brought up long ago."

-Adding that he felt "terribly" for Kavanaugh's "beautiful young daughters," Trump added that "hopefully the woman will come forward, state her case. ... before members of the US Senate."
+Adding that he felt "terribly" for Kavanaugh's "beautiful young daughters," Trump added that "hopefully the woman will come forward, state her case. ... before members of the U.S. Senate."

 Ford alleged that Kavanaugh forced himself onto her and covered her mouth in the 1980s, when Kavanaugh was 17 and she was 15.
 Ford did not mention the incident to others by her own admission until 2012, according to The Washington Post, when her therapist recorded her claim that four individuals had committed the assault.